-- e.
-Support the effective training of CASS auditors by both the accounting bodies and other training organisations; - f.
-Help to establish realistic expectations regarding the integrity of the UK Client Asset Regime with the beneficial owners of client assets; and - g.
+- f.
+Help to establish realistic expectations regarding the integrity of the UK Client Asset regime with the beneficial owners of client assets; and - g.
 Underpin the effectiveness of the FRC's enforcement and disciplinary activities with respect to CASS assurance engagements.